dcao/website/README.md

 ## how is this thing run?

 - domain registered with namecheap
-- dns, main page hosting with netlify
+- dns + cdn, main page hosting with netlify
-- photo cdn via aws (s3, cloudfront, acm for https cert)
+- photo hosting via aws (s3; we don't use cloudfront since we have netlify dns already)